-Put briefly, to know that a connection between two employees or teams has potential, it needs to check off three boxes:
+Well, the connection between two employees or teams has potential if it checks off these 3 boxes:

-- It helps the managers streamline and coordinate
+- It helps the managers streamline and coordinate, and

 Leave out any of the three, and the connection can’t be seen as “good”.

 But, before you start connecting teams, you want to make sure that the teams themselves function properly.